pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/README.md

 ✔️ Review the provided dataset and assess its structure, completeness, and key attributes.<br>
 ✔️ Identify any missing or inconsistent data points that could affect predictions.<br>
-✔️ Use GenAI-assisted tools to generate insights while ensuring data confidentiality and avoiding the exposure of sensitive financial information.<br>
+✔️ Use GenAI-assisted tools to generate insights, ensure data confidentiality and avoid the exposure of sensitive financial information.<br>
 ✔️ Summarize the patterns, anomalies, and risk indicators that should be considered in later stages of the project in a report.<br>
 This phase is important for setting up a robust predictive modeling process.
 My findings will be reviewed by the wider Analytics team and Geldium’s decision-makers to shape the next steps.